 Zach Gray, IT Director Ext.
 233

-Dave Caponigro, Health Officer & Athletic Trainer Ext.
-219
+Brook-Lynne Marcotte, Health Officer & Athletic Trainer

-Ray Clement, Facilities Manager Ext.
+Kevin Fraser, Facilities Manager Ext.
 227

-Kim Schwamb, Registrar and Academic & College Planning Secretary Ext.
-213
+Kim Schwamb, Registrar

+Kimberly Sweet, Academic & College Planning Admin.
+Assistant

 Mike Martinez, Asst.
 AD.
 Ext.
 220

-Judy Lauze, Advancement Assistant Ext.
-222
+Judy Lauze, Advancement Assistant

-Lisa Twitchell, Main Office Secretary, Attendance Officer Ext.
-211
+Stacey Donovan, Attendance Officer

 For most matters, email has become the preferred means for parents and students to communicate with faculty.
-To email any member of the staff or faculty, type: first initial followed by last name@trinity-hs.org e.g. sgadecki@trinity-hs.org.
+To email any member of the staff or faculty, type: first initial followed by last name@trinity-hs.org e.g. nstanton@trinity-hs.org.
 Should it be necessary to contact a teacher by phone, please call the main office at extension 211 and leave your student's name, your name, and a return phone number - along with the reason for your call.
 The teacher will be notified of the call and will be given the message.